Sittingbourne F.C.: 2006 to date: Isthmian League

 In 2024–25 Maxwell led the club on their best (to date) run in the FA Trophy.
 Their highest previously had been playing in the second round (by reason of byes from earlier rounds) in 1997–98 otherwise the club had rarely emerged from the qualifying stages.
 This season however after commencing their campaign in the first qualifying round and then winning through eight rounds, in the latter of which National League club Southend United playing at home were defeated 1–0, 'the Brickies' reached the quarter-finals.
 They were eliminated at that stage 3–0 at home in front of 1,300 spectators by another National League club Aldershot Town.
-In the league over the 2024–25 season the club recorded their second highest ever points total of 101 (eclipsed only by the invincibles team of 1990–91) and scored their highest number of goals, 117, since their best from 1925–26 (126 over six fewer matches).
+In the league over the 2024–25 season the club recorded their second highest ever points total of 101 (eclipsed only by the invincibles team of 1990–91) and scored their highest number of goals, 117, since their best from 1925 to 1926 (126 over six fewer matches).
 However their record of W31; D8; L3 was bettered by Ramsgate which placed the club into the promotion play-offs.
 Sittingbourne won their semi-final but, watched by stadium record of 1,583 spectators, lost out to Burgess Hill Town in the final 3–2 on penalties (after a 1–1 draw), thus failing to gain promotion.
 Club top-scorer with 31 goals (22 in regular league matches) was Mitchell May.